 If you want to learn more about the different performance statistics that you can monitor for your email campaigns, check out our article on the 7 most important KPIs for email marketing.

-And there you have it — the complete guide on how to create a newsletter without the hassle or cost!
+And there you have it – the complete guide on what is a newsletter and how to make a newsletter without the hassle or cost!